 The Soil Ecology Section of the Ecological Society of America seeks to promote an understanding of the importance of soil biota among ecologists, soil scientists, and members of related disciplines, to encourage education and research in soil ecology, to sponsor meetings and publications for the communication of research and educational activities in soil ecology, and to increase student participation in the Society.

-Dr. Christopher Schadt, Vice-Chair, Oak Ridge National Laboratory
+Dr. Christopher Schadt, Chair, Oak Ridge National Laboratory

 Dr. Daniel Stover, Vice-Chair, US Department of Energy

 Dr. André Franco, Early Career Representative, Colorado State University